Lopez Tonight

 Lopez Tonight is an American late-night television talk show that was hosted by the comedian George Lopez.
 The hour-long program premiered on November 9, 2009, on cable network TBS.
 Lopez was the first Mexican-American to host a late-night talk show on an English-language network in the United States.
 The show featured audience interaction using a high-energy format.
 The program aired Monday through Thursday at midnight Eastern and Pacific, immediately following Conan.
 On August 10, 2011, TBS announced that Lopez Tonight would be canceled.
-The final episode aired the following night.
+The final episode aired two days later on August 12, 2011.

 History

 Phillip Kent, the chief executive of TBS, announced in March 2009 that George Lopez had signed a contract to host his own late-night talk show on TBS in November of that year.
 During interviews, Lopez said that he would bring the change to late-night television and that he wants the show to reach a diverse audience.
 He also stated that he would become the first Hispanic American to host a late-night talk show.
 The show debuted on November 9, 2009, with guests Kobe Bryant and Eva Longoria, as well as a special appearance from Ellen DeGeneres and a musical performance from Carlos Santana.